aiobserver751/ai-video-transcribe/docs/docker_deployment_guide.md

         *   Specify the repository: `your_dockerhub_username/ai-video-transcribe`
         *   Specify the tag: `web-latest` (or a specific commit SHA tag like `web-a1b2c3d` if you prefer to pin to a version).
         *   Configure necessary environment variables, port settings (e.g., HTTP port 3000), scaling, etc., as required for the web service.
-        *   Ensure `ENABLE_QUEUE_WORKERS` environment variable (or similar logic if you have it) is set to `false` or not present if this service should not run workers.
+        *   Ensure `ENABLE_QUEUE_WORKERS` environment variable is set to `false` or not present if this service should not run workers.
     *   Deploy/Update the service.
 3.  **Deploy Worker Service:**
     *   If creating a new service or updating an existing one for the worker processes: